 BOPIS is built on the concept that a customer can scroll through a company's website, see what is available at each store location in real time, place desired items in their shopping cart, complete the purchase online and then pick everything up in the physical store.
 Packages will often be stored at the customer service desk or in a designated location for in-store pickups.
 For many retailers, the largest challenge in this business model is reducing the time it takes to process orders, select items and package everything for pickup.

-At a minimum, the BOPUS business model requires a retailer to build real time inventory visibility for each specific location so customers can have a constantly updated view of what's currently available.
-However, as the BOPUS trend continues to become more popular, some stores are being forced to reorganize their layouts to better handle the surge of online orders and to accommodate for curbside pickup service -- a benefit retailers are adding to their BOPUS plans.
-The BOPUS business model may also require companies to improve their inventory and supply chain management to guarantee the rapid fulfillment of orders.
+At a minimum, the BOPIS business model requires a retailer to build real time inventory visibility for each specific location so customers can have a constantly updated view of what's currently available.
+However, as the BOPIS trend continues to become more popular, some stores are being forced to reorganize their layouts to better handle the surge of online orders and to accommodate for curbside pickup service -- a benefit retailers are adding to their BOPIS plans.
+The BOPIS business model may also require companies to improve their inventory and supply chain management to guarantee the rapid fulfillment of orders.

-There are several ways in which retailers can improve the BOPUS experience for their customers, including:
+There are several ways in which retailers can improve the BOPIS experience for their customers, including: